datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

         * reuseServerProcesses: true
         * runServerAs: {{the account set up [earlier](#system-account)}}
 * Save and exit

+!!! note
+    XCMD is NOT required to use Data Controller.
 ### Deploy frontend

 Unzip the frontend into your chosen directory (eg `/var/www/html/DataController`) on the SAS Web Server.
 Open `index.html` and update the following inside `dcAdapterSettings`: